shobrook/sequitur/README.md

 ## Getting Started

+First, you need to prepare a set of example sequences to train an autoencoder on.
+This training set should be a list of `torch.Tensor`s, where each tensor has shape `[num_elements, *num_features]`.
+So, if each example in your training set is a sequence of 10 5x5 matrices, then each example would be a tensor with shape `[10, 5, 5]`.

-How to choose an autoencoder depends on the nature of your data.
-If you're working with sequences of numbers (e.g. time series data) or 1D vectors (e.g. word vectors), then you should use the `StackedAE` or `RecurrentAE` model.
+Next, you need to choose an autoencoder model.
+If you're working with sequences of numbers (e.g. time series) or 1D vectors (e.g. word vectors), then you should use the `StackedAE` or `RecurrentAE` model.
 For sequences of 2D matrices (e.g. videos) or 3D matrices (e.g. fMRI scans), you'll want to use `RecurrentConvAE`.
 Each model is a PyTorch module, and can be imported like so:

 ```python
 from sequitur.models import RecurrentConvAE
 ```

-Next, you need to prepare a set of example sequences to train the autoencoder on.
-This training set should be a list of `torch.Tensor`s, where each tensor has shape `[num_elements, *num_features]`.
-So, if each example in your training set was a sequence of 10 5x5 matrices, then each example would be a tensor with shape `[10, 5, 5]`.From here, you can either initialize the model yourself and write your own training loop, or import the `quick_train` function and plug in the model, training set, and desired encoding size, like so:
+From here, you can either initialize the model yourself and write your own training loop, or import the `quick_train` function and plug in the model, training set, and desired encoding size, like so:

 ```python
 import torch